rwev/coyote.life/content/articles/published/outdoors--hunting--first-elk-retrospective.md

 Yesterday was my last day of my first season of big game hunting.

 New to big game hunting, I definitely bit off a large chunk by choosing to chase elk in high and open country.
+With a [small minority](https://idfg.idaho.gov/ifwis/huntplanner/stats/?season=controlled&game=elk&yr=2018) of elk hunters being successful each year, including those from generational families of hunters and local knowledge, it would be an uphill battle.

 # Planning and Preparation